 The sciatic nerve is the longest and thickest nerve in the body, and originates in the lumbar spine.
 It then runs down through the buttock area and continues along the back of the leg and branches off to the tibial and common fibular (peroneal) nerves down to the foot.

 In most cases, when a sciatic nerve is compressed only one side is affected with pain, although the pain may alternate from one side to the other.
 Occasionally, the pain is felt on both sides of the lower back and legs.

-Although sciatica pain can be debilitating, most people who suffer from sciatica can find pain relief with non-surgical treatments such as cold compression, ultrasound therapy and Deep Tissue Therapy.
+Although sciatica pain can be debilitating, most people who suffer from sciatica can find pain relief with non-surgical treatments such as cold compression, ultrasound therapy and other standard conservative treatment options.
 It is a condition that usually gets better with time and rest.
 Treating the cause of the nerve compression is important to prevent sciatica pain from returning.